How are Colors Made with Fermentation?

 Heterotrophic fermentation allows scaling to large volumes without having to use land extensively.
 It also generally uses less water and power, minimizing our environmental impact.

-So, you can see that even though fermentation is not the most commonly used way of growing natural color sources, it definitely has its upside!
+So, you can see that even though fermentation is not the most commonly used way of growing natural colour sources, it definitely has its upside!
 It helps us obtain certain pigments that would not be available otherwise and allows us to create other colors in a more sustainable and traceable way.

 Related posts